 Is it safe to switch to a small energy supplier?

-In the very rare event that a small energy supplier goes bust, there are protocols in place to ensure those customers will be moved new supplier quickly and without disruption to their energy supply.
+In the rare event that a smaller energy supplier goes bust, there are protocols in place to ensure those customers will be moved new supplier quickly and without disruption to their energy supply.

 Read more on what happens when your energy supplier goes out of business.

 Do small energy companies have good customer service?

 Many smaller suppliers have been ranked higher on customer service than many of their big six competitors.